You’re closer than you think to a career in tech. Our grads have launched rewarding new careers — you can too.View Our Jobs Report

 Once the problem is identified, the designer’s goal is to “go wide” with concepts and outcomes, generating many ideas—good, bad, silly, or impossible—that can be prioritized and explored further.

-This stage sees the narrowing down from many solutions to one; the goal isn’t to get it perfect, but make it graspable by others.
+This stage sees the narrowing down from many solutions to one; the goal isn’t to get it perfect but to be graspable by others.
 The prototype allows the designer to identify potential pain points, considerations, and areas of improvement.

 The designer gathers observations and feedback to design something truly thoughtful on every front, and purposeful for their audience.